-An first look at the additional music used in No Time to Die.
+An in-depth look at the additional music used in No Time to Die.

 Whether or not you are a fan of the score by Hans Zimmer and Steve Mazzaro, some of the more interesting music in No Time to Die is by other artists.
 The 25th James Bond movie uses a number of additional tracks, particularly in the scenes set in Jamaica and Cuba and listed in the end credits.

 Despite some of the songs only heard in snatches of a couple of seconds, it’s a real shame they aren’t included on the soundtrack.
 So here is a Spotify playlist of the music for anyone who is interested.
 Irritatingly, the embedded playlist is limited to 30 seconds of each song, so head over to Spotify to listen to the playlist in its entirety.

 Below you’ll find info on each track with a timestamp to locate it in the film.
 Times are based on the streaming version of No Time to Die and will differ from the DVD version.

 Cigarette in hand, Madeleine’s mother lies back in a haze of wine and pills as Dalida’s Dans la ville endormie (In the sleeping town) plays on a Bang & Olafsen CD player.

 Dalida was an Italian-French model, actress and singer and actress now considered a gay icon in France and the Middle East.
 She was born and raised in Cairo and moved to Paris in her early 20s where she became a hugely prolific and successful singer, recording more than 700 songs and becoming the biggest selling artist in France.
 Dans la ville endormie was recorded in 1968 for her 21st studio album, Le temps des fleurs.
 She sadly ended her own life in 1987 at the age of 54.

 [01:12] J’t’emmène au vent (Louise Attaque)